14 Graded potentials

 • Explain how a single neurotransmitter may be excitatory at one synapse and inhibitory at another

-Local changes in the membrane potential away from resting levels are called graded potentials and are usually associated with opening gated channels on the membrane a neuron.
-The type and amount of change in the membrane potential is determined by the ion that crosses the membrane, how many ions cross and for how long.
-Graded potentials can be of two sorts, either they are depolarizing (above resting membrane potential) or hyperpolarizing (below resting membrane potential) (Figure 9.1).
 Depolarizing graded potentials are often the result of Na+ or Ca2+ entering the cell.
-Both of these ions have higher concentrations outside the cell than inside; because they have a positive charge, when they move into the cell the membrane becomes less negative inside relative to the outside.
+Both of these ions are more highly concentrated outside of the cell than inside; because they have a positive charge, the cell membrane becomes less negative inside the cell relative to the outside when these ions move into the cell.
 Hyperpolarizing graded potentials can be caused by K+ leaving the cell or Cl entering the cell.
 The membrane becomes more negative if a positive charge moves out of a cell or if a negative charge enters the cell.
-Graded potentials are transient and are dissipated as they move away from the site of the initial stimulus.
+Graded potentials are transient and dissipate as they move away from the site of the initial stimulus.

-When ion channels are left open longer or more channels are opened (for the same ion), the stimulus affecting a neuron is bigger.
+When ion channels are left open longer or when more channels are opened (for the same ion), the stimulus affecting a neuron is bigger.
 A “bigger stimulus” occurs due to a more painful stimulus, a heavier load, a brighter light etc. These larger stimuli induce larger graded potentials of longer duration in neurons and can be either depolarizing or hyperpolarizing.

 The graph has membrane potential, in millivolts, on the X axis, ranging from negative 90 to positive 30.
 Time is on the X axis.
 The left half of the plot line is labeled the depolarizing graded potential.
 The plot has four progressively larger peaks, with each starting at the resting membrane potential of negative 70.
 The lowest peak reaches to about negative 65 and is narrow in width, as this represents a small stimulus that causes a small depolarization of the cell membrane.
 The second peak reaches to about negative 60 but is still narrow.
 This represents a larger stimulus causing more depolarization.
 The third peak also reaches to negative 60, but is about twice as wide as the other two peaks.
 This represents a stimulus of longer duration, which causes a longer lasting depolarization.
 However, this stimulus is not greater in strength than the previous stimulus.
 The rightmost peak among the depolarizing graded potentials reaches above the threshold line to about negative 51.
 This represents a stimulus of sufficient strength to trigger an action potential.
 The right half of the plot is labeled the hyperpolarizing graded potential.
 The plot line in this half begins at the resting potential of negative 70, but then drops to more negative membrane potentials.
 The first peak drops to negative 75 EV, the second peak drops to negative 80 EV and the third peak drops to negative 88 EV.
 These peaks represent a stimulus that results in hyperpolarization, which is triggered by the activation of specific ion channels in the cell membrane.

-Figure 9.1 – Graded Potentials: Graded potentials are temporary changes in the membrane voltage, the characteristics of which depend on the size of the stimulus.
+Figure 14.1 – Graded Potentials: Graded potentials are temporary changes in the membrane voltage, the characteristics of which depend on the size of the stimulus.
 Some types of stimuli cause depolarization of the membrane, whereas others cause hyperpolarization.
 It depends on the specific ion channels that are activated in the cell membrane.

 For the unipolar cells of sensory neurons—both those with free nerve endings and those within encapsulations—graded potentials develop in the dendrites and influence the generation of an action potential in the axon of the same cell.
 This is called a generator potential.
 For other sensory receptor cells which are not neurons, such as taste cells or photoreceptors of the retina, graded potentials in receptor cell membranes result in the release of neurotransmitters at synapses with sensory neurons.
-This is called a receptor potential, and we will consider this type of graded potential during a discussion of the special senses.
+This is called a receptor potentialand we will consider this type of graded potential during a discussion of the special senses.

 postsynaptic potential (PSP) is the graded potential in the dendrites or cell body of a neuron that is receiving synapses from other cells.
 Postsynaptic potentials can be depolarizing or hyperpolarizing.
 Depolarization in a postsynaptic potential is called an excitatory postsynaptic potential (EPSP) because it causes the membrane potential to move toward threshold.
-Hyperpolarization in a postsynaptic potential is an inhibitory postsynaptic potential (IPSP) because it causes the membrane potential to move away from threshold.
+Hyperpolarization in a postsynaptic potential is called an inhibitory postsynaptic potential (IPSP) because it causes the membrane potential to move away from threshold.

 Summation